cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

 <HighlightBox type="best-practice">

 A component may have both `CheckersStargateClient` and `SigningCheckersStargateClient`.
 That is not a problem.
-In fact, it may benefit your project because with a simple `CheckersStargateClient`, you can let your users poke around first, and build their trust, before asking them to connect their Keplr account.
+In fact it may benefit your project, because with a simple `CheckersStargateClient` you can let your users poke around first, _and build their trust_, before asking them to connect their Keplr account.

 </HighlightBox>